Content Navigation

 Who needs to file a 1099-MISC form?

-What information is needed to complete a 1099-MISC form?
+What information do I need to include on the 1099-MISC form?

-• The payer's name, address, and Tax Identification Number (TIN)
+1. The payer's name, address, and taxpayer identification number (TIN).

 Common mistakes